 Our bespoke curriculum is driven by the needs of our children.
 This has shaped our intent to ensure that our curriculum is rich with opportunities and learning experiences.

-Learning is shaped through a guiding question which forms the title of the topic.
-All topics begin with an exciting "hook" into learning and finish with an authentic outcome that we are proud to share with our friends and families.
+Learning is shaped through a guiding question which forms the title of the enquiry.
+All enquiries begin with an exciting "hook" into learning and finish with an authentic outcome that we are proud to share with our friends and families.

-Phonics is taught from Foundation Stage 1 through to Year 2 following the Letters and Sounds document.
-Pupils in these year groups take part in daily stand alone sessions to ensure that dedicated time is provided to these skills.
+Phonics is taught from Foundation Stage 1 through to year 2 and beyond, following the No Nonsense Scheme.
+Pupils in foundation and Key Stage 1 take part in daily stand alone sessions to ensure that dedicated time is provided to these skills.
+We also use this to support children in Key Stage 2 as needed.

 The Early Years Foundation Stage